forthright/vile-sass-lint/README.md

 ## Architecture

-`sass-lint` provides a JSON CLI output that is currently used until an in library solution is implemented.

 - `bin` houses any shell based scripts
 - `src` is es6+ syntax compiled with [babel](https://babeljs.io)
 - `lib` generated js library